akansh12/data-science-Optimal-EV-station-placement/README.md

 * The findings contribute to the understanding of optimal EVCS placement and facilitate automated decision-making in expanding EV charging infrastructure.

 ## Folder structure
+- All the code can be found under notebook/
+- The final dataset can be found under data/processed/all_city_data_with_pop.csv

 ## Data and Usage
 <figure style="text-align:center">